code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 1. using [chunks](https://docs.spring.io/spring-batch/4.0.x/reference/html/step.html#chunkOrientedProcessing){:target="_blank"}
 2. using a [tasklet](https://docs.spring.io/spring-batch/4.0.x/reference/html/step.html#taskletStep){:target="_blank"}

-In our [Spring Batch Job example]({{ site.url }}/spring-batch-hello-world-example.html) we saw that a batch job consists out of one or more `Step`s.
+In the [Spring Batch Job example]({{ site.url }}/spring-batch-hello-world-example.html) we saw that a batch job consists out of one or more `Step`s.
 And a `Tasklet` represents the work that is done in a `Step`.

 A [Tasklet](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/step/tasklet/Tasklet.html){:target="_blank"} is in fact a simple interface that has one method: `execute()`.
 A `Step` calls this method repeatedly until it either finishes or throws an exception.

-> Spring Batch contains a number of implementations of the `Tasklet` interface.
+Spring Batch contains a number of implementations of the `Tasklet` interface.
 One of them is a "chunk oriented processing" `Tasklet`.
 If you look at the [ChunkOrientedTasklet](https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/step/item/ChunkOrientedTasklet.html){:target="_blank"} you can see it implements the `Tasklet` interface.

 So let's recap the above: